Updated: Jul 6

-I’m a huge back up plan person.
-I normally tell clients that I have at least 2-3 back up plans for our work together.
+I’m a huge backup plan person.
+I normally tell clients that I have at least 2-3 backup plans for our work together.
 It’s a little less overwhelming if you have plans for things when they don’t go according to plan (people with anxiety: this does not mean you get to plan ALL the details, just have a loose plan and a willingness to go with the flow).
-Normally my back up plans for motivation to change come down to old school reinforcement systems.
+Normally my backup plans for motivation to change comes down to old-school reinforcement systems.
 As adults, we can totally do star charts with ourselves to reward changes.
 Give yourself the damn M&M’s, just make yourself earn it first, and be honest.
-If you’re the weirdo who doesn’t like chocolate, work up to that treat your self moment you’ve been jonesing for.
+If you’re the weirdo who doesn’t like chocolate, work up to that treat-yourself moment you’ve been jonesing for.
 Sometimes, the external rewards are what keep us going when the behaviors we are changing are not intrinsically rewarding.
-Rewards are part of most habit changing techniques, and are encouraged, as long as they stay limited and within the scope of healthy for any conditions you might have.
+Rewards are part of most habit-changing techniques and are encouraged, as long as they stay limited and within the scope of healthy for any conditions you might have.
 Please see a professional if you’re unsure.

 Please, please, please, recognize that growth is not on a straight, perfect trajectory.
 Sometimes we have setbacks.
 Sometimes we fail.
 A lot of people have to go through a process of change numerous times before it sticks.
 Positive behavioral change doesn't always have a fast impact.
 Shaming yourself if you fail or if you have a setback, will really only be another barrier in your way to getting back to where you want to be.
 Shame is an insidious element that can stop you in your tracks.
 So recognize that you're human, accept that it's a process, learn what contributed to the setback, and get back on the damn wagon.

 Counselor's Suggested Reading List for Change